 Hard discs are much faster and hold a lot more information than a floppy disc.
 They are built into the computer, so you don't have to put in and take out any discs.

-If a hard disc is fitted to your computer, its icon will be present on the lefthand side of the icon bar.
+The hard disc icon is on the lefthand side of the icon bar.

 Inserting and ejecting floppy discs